 Opinions, analyses, reviews, or recommendations expressed here are the author’s alone, and have not been reviewed or endorsed by the companies.
 We may be compensated through affiliate programs.
 For a full list of our advertisers, see our disclosure page.

 See Mortgage Rate Quotes for Your Home

-Best Mortgage Lender for First Time Homebuyers: Quicken
+Best Mortgage Lender for First-Time Homebuyers: BB&T

 Best Online Mortgage Lender: J.G.
 Wentworth

 We found that J.G.
 Wentworth delivers the best value for conventional mortgages among online-based lenders in North Carolina.
 J.G.
 Wentworth's conventional loan estimates for North Carolina were the most competitive among the handful of online-only mortgage lenders operating in the state.
 And while J.G.
 Wentworth is a smaller company than Quicken or Guaranteed Rate, this lender's 30-year fixed-rate estimates beat those from both of its larger rivals.